avliu-um/nba-midlights/README.md

 Overall, parallelization has brought game processing tiem from over 30 minutes per game to 3-5 minutes per game (running locally).

 ## Code
+To run the code, enter `python midlights.py --date='YYYY-MM-DD'`, with your specified date.

 Included files:
 * midlights.py- uses BeautifulSoup and Selenium to sample clips of play.
 * requirements.txt- Python packages.